IBM-Bluemix-Docs/voice-agent/managing_outbound_calling.md

 1. Whitelist the IP address

-   For example, in Twilio, if you do not specify a credential, then you must add an IP address to the IP `ACCESS CONTROL LISTS`.
+   Your trunk termination point must have at least one authentication scheme (`IP Access Control Lists` and/or `Credential Lists`).

+   For example, in Twilio, go to the Elastic SIP Trunking dashboard.
+Select your Trunk and go to **Termination** from the navigation bar.

-   - Configure one of the _Authentication types_.
-The IP address to use here would be the voice agent outbound calling interface IP address.
+   - Under the **Authentication** section, configure one of the _Authentication types_.
+For `IP ACCESS CONTROL LISTS`, the IP address to use here would be the voice agent outbound calling interface IP address.
 See [Networking Information](/docs/voice-agent?topic=voice-agent-networking_info).